Prepping Your Home To List

 - Paint, tidy or improve mailbox, if needed.

-- Paint front door if needed.
+- Paint front door and front porch if needed.

 - De-clutter!
 Remember less is more.
 If a room has too much furniture, put some in storage.
 Make rooms seem as spacious as possible.